 Geometry Wars 3: Dimensions Evolved – Calling all Masochists.
 The wait for Dark Souls III will be a long one, so if you are missing being mad and smashing your controller into tiny pieces, this is your new best friend.

-Final Horizon – Remember disappointing your parents with low grades that can be in part blamed on Kongregate’s excessive tower defence library?
+Final Horizon – Remember disappointing your parents with low grades that can be in part blamed on Kongregate’s excessive tower defense library?
 Relive the agony with this gem.

 Gradius Collection – Do you think the PSP is the best handheld ever made?
 Do you want to prove to your friends that the PSP is indeed the best handheld ever made?
 Do you want to make the PSP a relevant handheld in 2015?
 Gradius is for you.
 Nothing screams ‘Best handheld’ like playing ported games from well over a decade ago.